 Any advice in this document has been prepared without taking account of your objectives, financial situation or needs.
 Because of this, you should, before acting on any advice in this document, consider its appropriateness, having regard to your objectives, financial situation and needs.
-You should obtain and consider the Product Disclosure Statement and/or any additional information about the product before making any decision-contact us for copies.
-The superannuation product is issued by Aware Super Pty Ltd (ABN 11 118 202 672, AFSL 293340) as trustee for Aware Super (ABN 53 226 460 365) AS009 12/24
+You should obtain the and consider the Product Disclosure Statement and/or any additional information about the product before making any decision-contact us for copies.
+These documents are available on our website at aware.com.au/pds or call us and we'll send you a copy.
+The superannuation product is issued by Aware Super Pty Ltd (ABN 11 118 202 672, AFSL 293340) as trustee for Aware Super (ABN 53 226 460 365).

+ASO10 12/24